mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 If your extension collects user data, it needs to comply with the requirement of the [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management) section of the [Add-on Policies](/documentation/publish/add-on-policies/).

 A common developer question about these policies is how to translate them into browser extension features that are compliant to [Mozilla’s Add-on policies](/documentation/publish/add-on-policies/).
 This how-to is the result of those requests and offers advice on implementing prompts to meet the data collection and add-on policies.
 This article suggests how you can implement suitable prompts but it doesn’t replace or supersede the policies; you still need to confirm that your extension complies with the policies.

+Note: If your extension is installed in an enterprise via the `force_installed` or `normal_installed` options in the [ExtensionSettings enterprise policy](https://mozilla.github.io/policy-templates/#extensionsettings), you must still implement the disclosure and consent experience in the add-on.
+You can set a value via the [3rdparty enterprise policy](https://mozilla.github.io/policy-templates/#3rdparty) and read it with `storage.managed` in the add-on to determine if consent is granted.
+You must display the disclosure and consent experience if the value is not set in `storage.managed`.

 {% endcapture %}
 {% include modules/page-hero.liquid,